List of unreleased projects by Kanye West: Chiraq

 In 2020, designer Joe Perez revealed on Instagram that West had once commissioned him for art connected to a project titled Chiraq.
-Little is known about the nature of the project, but Grant Rindner of GQ has noted that the timing would have coincided with Spike Lee's film Chi-Raq.
+Little is known about the nature of the project, but Grant Rindner of GQ has noted that the timing would have coincided with Spike Lee's 2015 film Chi-Raq.
 West was not involved in the final version of Lee's Chi-Raq, though Pitchfork reported that he had been considered as a possible contributor to its soundtrack.

 Turbo Grafx 16

 The TurboGrafx-16, the namesake of the album.

-Ten days after the initial release of The Life of Pablo, West announced his eighth studio album under the name Turbo Grafx 16, named after the video game console of the same name.
+Ten days after the initial release of The Life of Pablo, West announced his eighth studio album under the name Turbo Grafx 16.
+The title references the video game console of the same name, which West identified as one of his favorite consoles.
 The same month, West associate Ibn Jasper posted a photo on Instagram showing West with longtime collaborators Mike Dean, Plain Pat, and Kid Cudi in a recording studio working on the album.
 During the production of the album, West worked with emerging artists Lil Yachty, Vic Mensa, Offset, and Quavo, as well as Big Sean and Tyler, the Creator.
 However, Turbo Grafx 16 did not release in its intended time, with West taking off on the Saint Pablo Tour during the fall of 2016.
 By November 2016, after West's rant on the final show and his hospitalization, the album was scrapped.
 Early versions of seven Turbo Grafx 16 songs were leaked online, including collaborations with artists such as Young Thug and A$AP Rocky.
-Jem Aswad of Variety has described the sound of the leaked tracks as "West's take on trap".
+Jem Aswad of Variety has described the sound of the leaked tracks as "West's take on trap."